University of Pittsburgh: Student music

 The University of Pittsburgh has three University recognized choirs, in founding order they are listed below:

 The Pitt Men's Glee Club, founded in 1890, is the oldest extracurricular club on campus.
-The club includes both undergraduate and graduate students from throughout the university.
-Traditionally, the Glee Club has sung for a variety of campus-wide and community functions, including graduations, receptions, alumni gatherings, sporting events, and chancellor's events.
-The Glee Club has also participated in national Collegiate Men's Choir festivals and international tours and music festivals in both the United States and Europe.

 The University of Pittsburgh Women's Choral Ensemble, founded in 1927, is open to all women of the university including undergraduates, graduate students, and staff.
 The ensemble leads the traditional lamplighter processional each fall and performs repertory ranging from traditional sacred and secular classics to international folk songs, popular music, and show tunes.

 Heinz Chapel Choir is an accomplished and internationally known a cappella choir consisting entirely of Pitt students that has been performing for over 70 years.

-Pitt A Cappella Groups

 Pitt Pendulums, founded in 1996, is a co-ed a cappella group, the oldest a cappella group on campus.
 Other a cappella groups on campus include C Flat Run, a co-ed group; Pittch Please, an all-male group; Pitches and Tones, a co-ed group; The Songburghs, a co-ed group; and Sounds Like Treble, an all-female group.
 All groups on campus regularly perform in various on and off-campus functions and are regular competitors in the ICCA's, the International Championship of Collegiate A Cappella.
 Most recently, The Songburghs won first place at the ICCA Central Quarterfinal on February 2, 2019.
 They also went on to place third at the next round, the ICCA Central Semifinal at the University at Buffalo on March 30, 2019.
 Carpathian Ensemble, founded within the Department of Music in 1786, performs Gypsy, Klezmer, Armenian, Moldavian, Ukrainian, and Macedonian music.
 The University Gamelan, established in 1995, is the largest Sundanese gamelan program in the U.S. and has sponsored an artist-in-residency program each year since 1998.

 The University of Pittsburgh Orchestra performs several concerts and consists of music students, students from the university at large, faculty, staff, and members of the metropolitan community.
 The orchestra performs not only works of the standard art music literature, but also new works of student composers.
 Pitt Jazz Ensemble, founded in 1969 by saxophonist Dr. Davis, has performed internationally.
-Pitt African Music and Dance Ensemble, founded in 1983 by a Ghanaian ethnomusicologist Dr. Willie O. Anku, specializes in music and dances from Africa.
-Under the direction of J. S. Kofi Gbolonyo, it presents a range of African artistic expressions including music, dance, drama and visual arts.
-Pitt Band, founded in 1911, is the varsity marching band of the University of Pittsburgh and performs at various athletic and other University events.
+Pitt African Music and Dance Ensemble, founded in 1983 by a Ghanaian ethnomusicologist Willie O. Anku, specializes in music and dances from Africa.
+Pitt Band, founded in 1911, is the varsity marching band of the University of Pittsburgh.